aaalicia2004/Codeup_Exercises/README.md

 # Codeup Examples for Baddies Cohort

-This is my personal repository of exercises I've completed during my amazing time at Codeup!
+This is my personal repository from my Codeup class of non web-based exercises

-Today is my 3rd day at Codeup!
-Learning Lots!!!

-Editing files live is what we are doing right now!
+Files Include:
+Fizz Buzz
+Command line exercises